-$$12m \ ECL = \sum\nolimits{t=1}^{12m} PD_t \times LGD_t \times EAD_t \times DF_t$$
+$$12m \, ECL = \sum\nolimits{t=1}^{12m} PD_t \times LGD_t \times EAD_t \times DF_t$$

 - Unconditional Point-in-time Probability of Default (PIT-PD) is derived based on Moody's model considering specific rating, country and industry information for sovereign and nonsovereign exposures, due from banks, debt instruments measured at amortised cost and debt instruments at FVTOCI.
 It is then conditioned on three future macro-economic scenarios (baseline, optimistic and pessimistic); - LGD for the sovereign loans is set at a range of 10% 45% and LGD is set at 45% for non-sovereign loans with senior unsecured claims and 75% for the non-sovereign loans with subordinated claim.
+The bank may apply a higher LGD to credit-impaired financial assets as applicable.
 LGD of 45% is adopted for due from banks, debt instruments measured at amortised cost and debt instruments at FVTOCI; - EAD for stage 1 loan includes the sum of loans disbursed, interest receivable while EAD for stage 1 loan commitment includes net projected disbursement schedule over the next 12 months which is a part of loan commitments.
 The EAD includes the sum of principal and interest receivable over the next 12 months for due from banks, debt instruments measured at amortised cost and debt instruments at FVTOCI; and - Discount rate is equal to the effective interest rate.